 When people ask you what you do, do you say, "I'm a professional artist," or do you say something more watered down like "I draw a lot?"
 Maybe you say something that identifies you by your day job, if you have one.
-All of this is OK.
+It's all good.

 It can be hard to admit that you are an artist in the age of technology, when artist is perceived as being somewhere on the same level as "loser."
 [Unless you can say you are a graphic artist, which implies you may have a real job.]
 So if you say you do art as a profession, you also want to be taken seriously, which implies that you therefore need to produce serious art.